 Ringgit ends higher against US dollar

-KUALA LUMPUR: The ringgit closed firmer against the US dollar today, tracking the weaker US dollar as investors shifted their attention to the nomination of the US Federal Reserve (Fed) chair, said a dealer.
+KUALA LUMPUR: The ringgit closed higher against the US dollar in a gingerly session today as investors awaited the 2018 Budget announcement tomorrow, dealers said.